 It's that time of year again – the time when people travel to the far northern reaches of the world in hopes of seeing the elusive aurora borealis; the Northern Lights.

-I've been on a couple Northern Lights-seeking missions in the past few years.
+I've been on a couple Northern Lights-seeking missions in the past decade.
 In Iceland.
 In Canada.
 In Arctic Norway.
 Not all my forays have been successful (I've yet to see them in Iceland despite two separate winter trips there), but I've learned a lot about this phenomenon along the way.